marekmaskarinec/umboxs/static/docs/user/reference/boxjson.md

 ### `run_posix`

-A version of the ran command used on POSIX systems.
+A version of the run command used on POSIX systems.

 ### `run_windows`

-A version of the ran command used on Windows systems.
+A version of the run command used on Windows systems.

 ### `pre_build`